What sanctions have been placed on Russia, and will they be effective? | DW | 23.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Western powers have placed sanctions on Russia following the country's latest moves against Ukraine.
-The measures fall short of the options available, and analysts believe they will not be especially effective.
+The measures fall short of the options available, and analysts warn they won't have much of an impact.

 The US, the EU, Japan and the UK have unveiled a range of economic and financial sanctions against Russia.
 The moves came in the wake of Russian President Vladimir Putin ordering troops into the separatist-held regions of Donetsk and Luhansk in eastern Ukraine.